manasparanjape/Project5CS180/readme.md

         - openCourseMainMethod is called to allow user to open a specific forum or view how many points they received
       - openCourseMainMethod:
         - gives the user four options: open discussion forum, create forum, delete forum, and show dashboard
+      - printCourseList:
+        - uses a for loop to iterate through the courseList array and appends every course to a StringBuilder object
+        - prints out the cumulative string

 - Student
   - general description
   - Methods: